bdwilliamson/vimp/cran-comments.md

 * windows server 2012 (on appveyor), R 3.5.0

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs, or NOTEs.

-There were 2 NOTEs

 ## Downstream dependencies
-None
+None.